Edgar Ætheling: Norman and Scottish dynastic strife

 After King William's death in 1087, Edgar supported William's eldest son Robert Curthose, who succeeded him as Duke of Normandy, against his second son, William Rufus, who received the throne of England as William II.
-Edgar was one of Robert's three principal advisors at this time.
+Edgar was one of Robert's three principal advisers at this time.
 The war waged by Robert and his allies to overthrow William ended in defeat in 1091.
 As part of the resulting settlement between the brothers, Edgar was deprived of lands which he had been granted by Robert.
 These were presumably former possessions of William and his supporters in Normandy, confiscated by Robert and distributed to his own followers, including Edgar, but restored to their previous owners by the terms of the peace agreement.
 The disgruntled Edgar travelled once again to Scotland, where Malcolm was preparing for war with William.
 When William marched north and the two armies confronted one another, the kings opted to talk rather than fight.
 The negotiations were conducted by Edgar on behalf of Malcolm, and the newly reconciled Robert Curthose on behalf of William.
 The resulting agreement included a reconciliation between William and Edgar.
 However, within months Robert left England, unhappy with William's failure to fulfil the pact between them, and Edgar went with him to Normandy.

 Having returned to England, Edgar went to Scotland again in 1093, on a diplomatic mission for William to negotiate with Malcolm, who was dissatisfied with the Norman failure to implement in full the terms of the 1091 treaty.
 This dispute led to war, and within the year Malcolm had invaded England and had been killed along with his designated heir Edward, eldest of his sons by Margaret, in the Battle of Alnwick.
 Malcolm's successor, his brother Donald Bán, drove out the English and French retainers who had risen high in Malcolm's service and had thus aroused the jealousy of the existing Scottish aristocracy.
 This purge brought him into conflict with the Anglo-Norman monarchy, whose influence in Scotland had diminished.
 William helped Malcolm's eldest son Duncan, who had spent many years as a hostage at William I's court and remained there when set at liberty by William II, to overthrow his uncle, but Donald soon regained the throne and Duncan was killed.
 Another effort to restore the Anglo-Norman interest through sponsorship of Malcolm's sons was launched in 1097, and Edgar made yet another journey to Scotland, this time in command of an invading army.
 Donald was ousted, and Edgar installed his nephew and namesake, Malcolm and Margaret's son Edgar, on the Scottish throne.